-COLLEGE OF GRADUATE & PROFESSIONAL STUDIES Dean: Dr. Michael J. Speziale Dr. Michael F. Garzella, Associate Dean William Jones, Assistant Dean Kathleen Houlihan, Director, Graduate Admissions Erin Drew, Director of the Sovereign Center for Leadership and Management Development
+COLLEGE OF GRADUATE & PROFESSIONAL STUDIES

+Dean: Dr. Michael J. Speziale

+Dr. Michael F. Garzella, Associate Dean

+William Jones, Assistant Dean

+Erin Sutzko, Director, Graduate Admissions

+Kathleen Houlihan, Director, Graduate Retention

 GRADUATE STUDIES AS A COMPETITIVE ADVANTAGE

 Today's competitive work environment has seen a significant increase in the demand for advanced degrees, certificates and knowledge acquired through formalized continuing professional education.
 U.S. labor market studies indicate that many individuals will change the way they do business in their existing positions, due to rapid advancements in technology and the "flattening" of the world's economy.
 In fact, many professions are now requiring a master's degree for entry into the field and advancement to higher professional levels.